Moussaka: three ways

 Start by preparing the aubergine; cut each aubergine into 2cm discs.

 Prepare a lined baking tray with a drizzle of olive oil.
 Now lay out each disc in a single layer over the oil.
-Then turn each one over to coat both sides with a little oil.
-Season with salt and pepper and roast for 30-35mins until they are golden, but not overcooked.
+Then turn each one over to coat both sides with some oil.
+Season with salt and pepper and roast for 30-35mins until golden but not overcooked.
 Remove and set aside.

-Meanwhile, heat a little olive oil in a large deep sided frying pan.
-Add in the onions and garlic and sauté over a gentle heat for around 5 mins, taking care that they do not burn or change colour.
-Add mince meat (don’t add if you want the meat-free option) and brown off.
+Meanwhile, heat a little olive oil in a large deep-sided frying pan.
+Add onions and garlic, and sauté over a gentle heat for around 5 mins, ensuring they do not burn or change colour.
+Add minced meat (don’t add if you want the meat-free option) and brown off.

-Then add in the mushrooms and continue to cook until they begin to soften.
+Then add the chopped mushrooms and continue to cook until they soften.

-Bring to a simmer then cover and cook for around 20 minutes over a very low heat, until the sauce is thick.
+Bring to a simmer, then cover and cook for around 20 minutes over low heat until the sauce is thick.
 Stir occasionally.

-To make the béchamel sauce (for meat and vegetarian option)
+To make the béchamel sauce (for meat and vegetarian options)

 Start with May’s top tip!